MicroEJ/docs/VEEWear/Android/createProject.rst

             ...
          }

-      The support library ``microej-wearos`` allows running a MicroEJ Application on Wear OS using the MicroEJ support engine.
+      The support library ``microej-wearos`` allows running a MicroEJ Application in a Wear OS WatchFaceService using the MicroEJ support engine.

 - Add a dependency to the MicroEJ Application using the ``microejApp`` configuration, for example: